-Orchestra students in grades 5-9 have a tremendous opportunity to work with some of the best string clinicians in the world!
-Mike Hopkins (University of Michigan) and Robert Gillespie (Ohio State University) are two of the world’s top three string educators.
-They along with three others will be this years clinicians at the Ashland Spring String “Wing-ding” Weekend.
-Please read the registration packet carefully as there is a great deal of pertinent information about the event.
+Orchestra students in grades 5-9 have a tremendous opportunity to work with one of the best string clinicians in the world - Robert Gillespie (Ohio State University).
+He along with three of his graduate students will be this years clinicians at the Ashland Spring String “Wing-ding” Weekend.
+Please read the REGISTRATION PACKET carefully as there is a great deal of pertinent information about the event.

 Here is a brief summery of some of the details surrounding the event:

 What: a fun and enthusiastic weekend for orchestra students who want to improve their playing skills and be motivated to continue playing strings.
 The students will have to work hard, but will also have fun as they live like college students for a weekend.
 They will stay overnight in the dorms and will eat in the award-winning food court located on the campus of Ashland University.